Zeotter105/elevenlabs-agent-briefings/README.md

-# Weekly Agent Voice Briefings — an ElevenLabs prototype
+# Weekly Agent Voice Briefings prototype with ElevenLabs

-A prototype exploring how voice AI could personalize a recurring operational touchpoint I run today by hand: getting the right nudge, in the right tone, to the right distribution agent, every week.
+A prototype exploring how voice AI could personalize a recurring motivational message to our sellers: getting the right nudge, in the right tone, to the right distribution agent, every week.

 ## The problem

-At Prudential Singapore, I run a bi-weekly commercial forum that turns seller-push and customer-pull signals into a strategy memo for the CDO, CEO, and CFO.
-That memo is precise and well-targeted — but it's built for leadership, not for the 6,000+ agents whose day-to-day behavior actually moves the number.
+Each agent/banker has different self-imposed targets, different customer base, and sell different product line.
+It is currently difficult for us to effectively broadcast the company's priorities in a relatable and actionable way.
+The Biz Dev Team will design a "man-mark" list based on general criteria and then reach out to the sellers one by one on WhatsApp.
+There are more than 5,000 sellers making this outreach exercise difficult, incomplete and not timely.
-Agents get generic, one-size-fits-all campaign comms.
-The information that *should* reach them — "you have 3 stale Shield leads and the campaign closes in 4 days" — usually doesn't, or arrives too generic to act on.
+The information that *should* reach them, "you have 3 stale Shield leads and the campaign closes in 4 days", usually doesn't, or arrives too generic to act on.

 ## The idea

-A short (60-90 second) personalized weekly voice briefing per agent, generated from their own pipeline, production trend, and live campaign eligibility — delivered in their language, in the voice of one of three senior leaders, randomly assigned each week.
-The randomization is a small, deliberate product
+A short (60-90 second) personalized weekly voice briefing per agent, generated from their own pipeline, production trend, and live campaign eligibility, delivered in their language, in the voice of one of three senior leaders (Chief Executive Officer, Chief Distribution Officer or Chief Agency Officer), randomly assigned each week.
-choice: agents don't know whether Rom, Ben, or SanSan will be "speaking" to them this week, which makes a routine operational nudge something they might actually look forward to.
+The randomization is a small, deliberate product choice: agents don't know whether Rom, Ben, or SanSan will be "speaking" to them this week, which makes a routine operational nudge something they might actually look forward to.

 **Important note on the voices:** "Rom," "Ben," and "SanSan" are pre-built ElevenLabs library voices,